folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "from the obvious degenerates" > Degenerates

-* The “followers” who are “poppin mollie” seems to be following the influence of people who Kendrick describes as “degenerates”.
-The word "degenerate" refers morally corrupt people or more generally to people who have lost desirable physical, mental or social characteristics.
+* The “followers” who are “poppin' mollies” seem to be following the influence of people who Kendrick describes as “degenerates.”
+The word "degenerate" refers to morally corrupt people or, more generally, to people who have lost desirable physical, mental, or social characteristics.

-* Labeling a certain group of people with a term like “degenerates” has historicaly been a propaganda strategy for totalitarian rulers to justify eliminating certain cultural influences or killing off certain group of people.
+* Labeling a certain group of people with a term like “degenerates” has historically been a propaganda strategy for totalitarian rulers to justify eliminating certain cultural influences or killing off certain groups of people.

-* Most notably, in the Nazi Party in Germany began to describe modern art with the term "Entartete Kunst" meaning "Degenerate Art".
-In the 1930s, during the dictatorship of Adolf Hitler, German modernist art was removed from state-owned museums and banned in Nazi Germany because such art was deemed "an insult to German feeling".
-The Nazi party also ran a propaganda campaign against "Degenerate Music" which specifically targeted jazz music due to its "Negroid excesses in tempo" and "Jewishly gloomy lyrics."
+* Most notably, the Nazi Party in Germany began to describe modern art with the term "Entartete Kunst," meaning "Degenerate Art."
+In the 1930s, during the dictatorship of Adolf Hitler, German modernist art was removed from state-owned museums and banned in Nazi Germany because such art was deemed "an insult to German feeling."
+The Nazi Party also ran a propaganda campaign against "Degenerate Music," which specifically targeted jazz music due to its "Negroid excesses in tempo" and "Jewishly gloomy lyrics."

-* Given that Nazi propaganda would have labeled Kendrick's own form of hip hop music as "Degenerate Music", it is ironic that Kendrick is not labeling other media influencers as degenerates and executing them alongside "the radio personality pushin’ propaganda for salary".
+* Given that Nazi propaganda would have labeled Kendrick's own form of hip-hop music as "Degenerate Music," it is ironic that Kendrick is now labeling other media influencers as degenerates and executing them alongside "the radio personality pushin’ propaganda for salary."

 {{< /details >}}